What to visit in Beaune ?

 Maison Veuve Ambal, Montagny les Beaune

 If you don’t have any car, there are also winemakers and wineries in the heart of Beaune.
-You can discover cellars and taste wines in Domaine Chanson or Maison Jaffelin, two must see wineries.
+You can discover cellars and taste wines in Domaine Chanson, Maison Jaffelin or Maison Champy, three must see wineries.

 First, the Domaine Chanson is one of the biggest Burgundy wine houses and is a highly recommended step in Beaune.
 The winery is distinguished by its famous “bastion”, one of the towers of Beaune fortress dating from the 15th century.
 In medieval times, this tower protected one of the main city gates.
 Today, it has been turn into a storage place as it houses the wines during their ageing in oak barrels.
 This incredible and atypical place standing over several floors will certainly impress you during your visit.

 Moreover, the winery produces wines of exceptional quality.
 It has a 45 vineyard which is used to produce Grands Crus and in Premiers Crus, following biodynamic principals.
 The rest of the wines is made through procurement at selected winemakers, allowing the winery to offer a representative range of almost all Burgundy appellations.

 The Maison Jaffelin is another historical property in Beaune, whose history is closely linked to the one of Notre Dame Collegiate Church.
 It is indeed in the cellars of this winery that the wines of the Collegiate were kept during Middle Ages.
 You will visit the historical cellars and enjoy a tasting of 5 to 7 Burgundy wines.